cyclopcam/cyclops/readme.md

 ### WSL / Using a VM for Dev

 If you're using WSL, or any kind of VM for dev work, then you're probably behind a NAT of that VM.
-This will break the LAN scanning mechanism, because Cyclops will scan the VM's NAT network, instead of your actual home network.
-To work around this, you can specify your LAN network.
+This will break the camera LAN scanning mechanism, because Cyclops will scan the VM's NAT network, instead of your actual home network.
+To work around this, you can specify your LAN network with the `--ip` flag.
+For example, to launch the server, use this script `scripts/server --ip 192.168.1.10`, if your own IP is `192.168.1.10`, and the cameras on your LAN are on the `192.168.1.x` network.

 # Other Topics